 U.S. Department of Energy (DOE) – Loan Guarantee Program

 The DOE administers this loan guarantee program for borrowers with energy projects that either are in the early stages of commercial usage or use significantly improved commercial technologies.

 You must repay in full by 30 years or when you reach 90% of the energy system’s projected lifetime.
 The program bases interest rates on the borrower’s credit and adds those rates to the loans.

 You can find more information on eligibility and interest rates on the DOE’s loan guarantee program page.

 [Related: Average Lifespan of Solar Panels]

 USDA – High Energy Cost Grant Program

 The USDA Rural Utilities Service administers this grant program to help improve renewable energy in rural areas.

 Only communities that have energy costs 275% above the national home average are eligible for the grant.
 Retail power suppliers that serve (a) nonprofits, (b) commercial businesses and (c) state, local and tribal governments in rural areas are eligible.

 Grants between $50,000 and $3 million are available for solar PV energy projects, including the following:

 - Electricity production, transmission and distribution facilities

 - Renewable energy facilities for on- or off-grid power generation

-- Emergency and backup power generation and energy storage equipment
+- Emergency and backup battery for home and energy storage equipment